-In our proposed new accountability system, student achievement and growth and graduation data remain core measures of school and district results, and opportunity gaps for high needs students remain of paramount consideration.
-In addition, we propose to expand the measures included in the system to create a more comprehensive picture of student opportunity and outcomes and increase the value placed on improvement.
-By doing so, we intend to promote a more well-rounded view of school performance and to encourage schools and districts to focus on increasing equitable access to educational opportunities.
-These measures also more strongly connect to our strategies.
+In our accountability system, student achievement and growth and graduation data remain core measures of school and district results, and performance gaps for low performing students remain of paramount consideration.
+In addition, we include indicators that create a more comprehensive picture of student opportunity and outcomes and increase the value placed on improvement.
+By doing so, we can promote a more well-rounded view of school performance and to encourage schools and districts to focus on increasing equitable access to educational opportunities.
+These indicators also more strongly connect to our strategies.

-In keeping with the focus on excellence and equity, our proposed new system will prioritize strong outcomes for all students and closing gaps for high needs students.
-High needs students are defined as students who are current or former English language learners, receive special education services, and/or are economically disadvantaged.
+In keeping with the focus on excellence and equity, our system prioritizes strong outcomes for all students and closing gaps for low performing students.

-Among the accountability index indicators (core measures) to which we are committed are:
+Among the core accountability indicators (core measures) to which we are committed are:

 Students’ scores on our statewide assessments

-A measure of growth to standard (i.e., based on year-to-year gains, whether the student is on track to reach proficiency within two or three years)
+A measure of student growth

 Gap closing by accelerating the gains of the lowest performing students